gibbyb/crescent_school/README.md

 - [x] Make a decent nav bar for mobile & desktop
 - [x] Set up shadcn/ui
 - [x] Set up first database function using Drizzle
+- [x] Add environment variables to the env.js file
 - [ ] Finish Admissions Form.
 Ensure that you can add a student to the database with form.
 - [X] Add some kind of permissions based on Auth.
 Prevent users from accessing pages without being signed in.
 - [ ] Create a search page where you can do Advanced searches on students.